Class WAbstractItemDelegate

 • validate

-public ValidationState validate(WModelIndex index, Object editState)
+public ValidationState validate(WModelIndex anon1, Object editState)

 Returns whether the edited value is valid.